o-murphy/Voicemeeter/README.md

 * Your guitar
 * You should also be able to use Voicemeeter Output as your microphone in other applications (like Discord or Zoom).

-If you don't require advanced audio routing through a DAW or VST plugins, your setup is now complete.
+If you don't require advanced audio routing through a `DAW` or `VSTs` plugins, your setup is now complete.
 You can to go to the [Configuring your video chat app](#configuring-your-video-chat-app) section.